oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ### ALPHA RELEASE

-oVirt 3.4.0 is still in alpha. **Please wait for official announcement before trying to install it.**
+oVirt 3.4.0 is still in alpha.

 In order to install it, you need to enable the oVirt alpha repository and disable the nightly repository if you're using it.